scanpay/woocommerce-scanpay/readme.md

 ## License

-Everything in this repository is licensed under the [MIT license](LICENSE).
+Everything in this repository is licensed under the [GPLv3 license](LICENSE).